Finite sample change point inference and identification for high-dimensional mean vectors: Introduction

 \section{Introduction}

 This paper studies the problems of change point inference and identification for mean vectors of high-dimensional data in finite samples.
 High-dimensional data are now ubiquitous in many scientific and engineering fields and data heterogeneity is the rule rather than the exception.
-A central problem of studying the data heterogeneity is to detect structural breaks in the underlying data generation process.
-Perhaps the most two fundamental questions for abrupt changes are: i) is there a change point in the data? ii) if so, when does the change occur?
-Let $X_1^n = \{ X_1,\dots,X_n \}$ be a sample of independent random vectors in $\R^p$ generated from the mean-shift model
+A central problem of studying data heterogeneity is to detect structural breaks in the underlying data generation process.
+Perhaps the two most fundamental questions for abrupt changes are: i) is there a change point in data? ii) if so, when does the change occur?
+In this work, we consider change point detection and identification for temporally independent data with cross-sectional dependence.
+Specifically, let $X_1^n = \{ X_1,\dots,X_n \}$ be a sequence of independent random vectors in $\R^p$ generated from the mean-shift model:

-where $\mu \in \R^p$ is the population mean parameter, $\delta_n \in \R^p$ is the mean-shift parameter, and $\xi_1,\dots,\xi_n$ are independent and identically distributed (i.i.d.) mean-zero random vectors in $\R^p$ with common distribution function $F$.
-Denote $\Sigma = \Cov(\xi_1)$.
-Under the mean-shift model, if $\delta_n = 0$ or $m = n$, then $X_1,\dots,X_n$ form a sample of i.i.d. random vectors and no change point occurs.
-In this paper, our first goal is to test for whether or not there is a change point in the mean vectors $\mu_i := \E(X_i)$, i.e., to test for
+where $\mu \in \R^p$ is the population mean parameter, $\delta_n \in \R^p$ is the mean-shift signal parameter, $m$ is the change point location, and $\xi_1,\dots,\xi_n$ are (temporally) independent and identically distributed (i.i.d.) mean-zero noise random vectors in $\R^p$ with common distribution function $F$.
+Let $\Sigma = \Cov(\xi_1)$ be the unknown noise covariance matrix that is not necessarily diagonal, and thus we allow cross-sectional (sometimes also referred as spatial) dependence among the components $X_{i1},\dots,X_{ip}$ for each $i=1,\dots,n$.
+Under the mean-shift model, if $\delta_n = 0$ or $m = n$, then $X_1,\dots,X_n$ form a sample of i.i.d.\ random vectors and no change point occurs.
+In this paper, our first goal is to test for whether or not there is a change point in the mean vectors $\mu_i = \E(X_i)$, i.e., to test for

 where the alternative hypothesis $H_1$ is parameterized by the change point signal $\delta_n$ and location $m$.
-If a change point is detected in the mean vectors (i.e., $H_1$ is accepted), then our second goal is to identify the change point location $m$.
+If a change point is detected in the mean vectors (i.e., $H_0$ is rejected), then our second goal is to estimate the change point location $m$.